apache/trafficcontrol/infrastructure/cdn-in-a-box/README.md

 * 60443 - This is the endpoint for the old Perl-based API for Traffic Ops.
 Rather than send requests here, you should send them to port 443, as the Go-based API there will act as a reverse proxy to pass off API requests it doesn't directly handle back to this port.

+* 61443 - The Traffic Portal landing page.
+Generally-speaking, this is much easier to use and far better-looking than the Traffic Ops interface, so use of the former is recommended over that of the latter.

-For the credentials used by default to access these services, see [Login Credentials](#creds)
+For the credentials used by default to access these services, see [Login Credentials](#creds).

 ## <a name="creds"></a>Login Credentials